josemnmatos/learning-platform/README.md

 # Learning Together Platform

-#### This is a project being developed for the Software Engineering Course in FER Zagreb.
+#### This project was developed for the Software Engineering Course in FER Zagreb.

 Deployed on : https://plp3-test.onrender.com